ggorlen/puppe/README.md

   - Avoid browser/page management
 - Hides footguns and unnecessary features:
   - ElementHandles, which can become stale and are verbose to work with
-  - Many network wait operations, which are slow and unreliable
+  - Easily-misused network wait operations (`"load"`, `"networkidle0"`, etc), which are slow and unreliable
-  - Visibility-based trusted clicks, which are unreliable
+  - Visibility-driven trusted clicks, which are unreliable
 - Stable, consistent API (Puppeteer has a lot of deprecated features making it confusing to find up-to-date information)
 - No dependencies other than Puppeteer